balassy/solar-wifi-weather-station/README.md

 ## Event notifications

-SmarTherm is capable of sending notifications about the following events:
+SolarTherm is capable of sending notifications about the following events:
 - An over-the-air update is started.
 - An over-the-air update is finished.
 - An over-the-air update is failed.
-- The device is started.
+- The device is started or an unexpected reset happened.

 Events are sent to the free [IFTTT](https://ifttt.com/) Maker service [webhooks](https://ifttt.com/maker_webhooks) in a HTTP POST request.
 The request has the following parameters:
 - The event name is the value set in the `IFTTT_WEBHOOK_EVENT_NAME` variable in `config.h`.